danger-r/FaDAapp/README.md

 	- _reacMyTableStat_ return the p-value between groups
 	- _reacPlotDescr_ return a plot (whisker, points, bar, ... ) of the tableDescr content of one parameter (gene)
 	- _reacBatchPlot_ return all the plotDescr of all parameters

+###### Upload data
+A simple demonstration dataset is provided, including virtual data from 2 groups with 5 samples each, to explore the features of the web application.
+Alongside, user can upload and analyse its own dataset, appropriately formatted.
+Data are uploaded in a text format (tabular-delimited ‘.txt’ or ‘.csv’ file), with a point or a coma as a decimal separator.
+To allow for flexible use of the application with minimal preparation time, sample identification is in columns or rows.
+FaDA input only requires unique names for sample identification, and the second row or column is named “Group” to identify sample group labels.

 ## How to modify the app :
 Independent function or UI function in a specific tab can be modified in the corresponding R file (to modify the sidebar, to create a sidebar function and/or to put it into the ui in app.R).